EraldyHq/kubee/resources/charts-archive/kube-prometheus/README.md

 ## About

-This `kube-x` chart is a [customization of Kube Prometheus](https://github.com/prometheus-operator/kube-prometheus/blob/main/docs/customizing.md).
+This `kubee` chart is a [customization of Kube Prometheus](https://github.com/prometheus-operator/kube-prometheus/blob/main/docs/customizing.md).

 It installs and configure: